yuqimiao/SPRIS_prj3/Background.md

 The first model only takes race as covariates to evaluate the main effect without considering confounding effect.
 From the **model1** output, we can see that there is significant difference on menopause age between black and white, but no significant difference between white and others; To further compare the difference between black and others, a new **model1'** is fitted with others as reference and No significance between race others and black is detected.

 To further check the confounder effect of education to the relationship between race and menopause age, **model2** is fitted to get the conditional effect of race given education level.
-Even though from the anova using loglikelihood ratio test didn't show siginificant advantage of model 2, the relative risk ratio of menapause age of black v.s. white becomes larger after adjusting the educational level (2.50(1.30, 4.82) after adjusting, 2.14(1.16, 3.95) without adjusting).
+Even though from the **anova table (anova(fit2, fit3))** using loglikelihood ratio test didn't show siginificant advantage of model 2, the relative risk ratio of menapause age of black v.s. white becomes larger after adjusting the educational level (2.50(1.30, 4.82) after adjusting, 2.14(1.16, 3.95) without adjusting).
 We conclude that education level is a potential confounder of the relationship between race and menopause age.
 Controling for education level, the relative risk of menopause age is 2.64(0.98,7.09) for a plack patient v.s. other ethnicity patient， and an estimate of the baseline survival function for White non-Hispanic patients with Post- graduate education is in Fig ??.

-Only show race ggsurv plot(g2) ?

 # Conclusion and discussion